coderefinery/obs-config/README.md

 The following screens are included in this collection:

+### TeachingStreamingZoomv4

+Updated for Zoom Workplace

 ### TeachingStreamingZoomv3

 Latest version of the teaching streaming scene collections.
+It's similar to the other ones, but simplified.

 ### TeachingStreamingSimple